emzakit/xcom_anarchyfm/README.md

 <img src="assets/img_addons.png" alt="Music Addons panel" width="520">

-Subscribe to a music pack on the Workshop and it just turns up.
-The **Music Addons** button lists everything you're subscribed to, with its author, genre tags, description and how many tracks it's contributing — and a switch to turn each one on or off.
+If someone decides to make a music addon for this, you will be able to subscribe to a music pack on the Workshop and it just turns up.
+The **Music
+Addons** button lists everything you're subscribed to, with its author, genre tags, description and how many tracks it's contributing — and a switch to turn each one on or off.